 - a psychological problem

-If you find talking about it embarrassing, remember that doctors are used to dealing with problems like this.
+You may find talking about sex embarrassing, but remember that doctors are used to dealing with problems like this.

 Pain during sex can affect both men and women.